DavidLimNL/dutch_tax_agent/docs/README.md

 - **No PII in LLM**: BSN (including "citizen service number"), names, IBANs, addresses, phone numbers, and emails are scrubbed using Presidio before any LLM call
 - **Zero-Trust Enforcement**: Documents that fail PII scrubbing are excluded from processing (not passed through with unredacted PII)
+- **100% Local Processing**: All PII configuration files (names, addresses) are stored locally and **never leave your machine**.
+This data is never sent to LLMs, APIs, or any external services.
 - **Custom 11-proef**: Validates Dutch BSN using official checksum algorithm
 - **Custom Name Recognition**: Configurable name scrubbing from `pii_names.json` that handles:
   - Full names (with/without spaces, concatenated)